abdulalisadaqat/youtube-tag-input/README.md

    git clone https://github.com/abdulalisadaqat/youtube-tag-input.git
 2. Open index.html in your browser.

-📜 License
-This project is open-source and available for anyone to use.
+📜 License: This project is open-source and available for anyone to use.

 🌟 If you like this project, consider giving it a star ⭐